Tagged: Kurtosis

 In statistics, a measure of kurtosis is a measure of the “tailedness” of the probability distribution of a real-valued random variable.
 The standard measure of kurtosis is based on a scaled version of the fourth moment of the data or population.
 Therefore, the measure of kurtosis is related to the tails of the distribution, not its peak.

 Sometimes, the Measure of Kurtosis is characterized as a measure of peakedness that is mistaken.
 A distribution having a relatively high peak is called leptokurtic.
 A distribution that is flat-topped is called platykurtic.
 The normal distribution which is neither very peaked nor very flat-topped is also called mesokurtic.
-The histogram in some cases can be used as an effective graphical technique for showing both the skewness and kurtosis of the data set.
+The histogram in some cases can be used as an effective graphical technique for showing the skewness and kurtosis of the data set.

-Data sets with high kurtosis tend to have a distinct peak near the mean, decline rather rapidly, and have heavy tails.
+Data sets with high kurtosis tend to have a distinct peak near the mean, decline rather rapidly and have heavy tails.
 Data sets with low kurtosis tend to have a flat top near the mean rather than a sharp peak.

 Moment ratio and Percentile Coefficient of kurtosis are used to measure the kurtosis